 Antagonistic Offspring: Albert confronts Dantes, though neither of them are aware of the relationship at that time.

-Anti-Hero: Edmund, as The Count, starts off as a Nominal Hero, only heroic at all because he's using his deplorable tactics to gain vengeance on the men who condemned him to false imprisonment.
+Anti-Hero: Edmond, as The Count, starts off as a Nominal Hero, only heroic at all because he's using his deplorable tactics to gain vengeance on the men who condemned him to false imprisonment.
 However he graduates to Unscrupulous Hero at the end when he remembers his mentor's words and offers Mondego the chance to leave with his life.
 He doesn't take it.